Velocidex/velociraptor/README.md

 ## Building from source.

-To build from source, make sure you have a recent Golang installed from https://golang.org/dl/ (Currently at least Go 11 but Go 13 is recommended):
+To build from source, make sure you have a recent Golang installed from https://golang.org/dl/ (Currently at least Go 1.13):

 ```bash